SFDM: Robust Decomposition of Geometry and Reflectance for Realistic Face Rendering from Sparse-view Images: Experimental results

-\textbf{Dataset and metrics.} We evaluate our method on a large human face dataset \textit{Facescape}~\cite{yang2020facescape}\footnote{To comply with the dataset's privacy policy, we have masked the eye regions of individuals whose identities are not authorized for disclosure.}.
-We utilize authorized data from approximately 30 individuals, with 4 of them being from the publishable list.
-To protect the privacy of other identities that are not in the publishable list, we employ mosaic technology in the eyes region.
+\textbf{Dataset and metrics.} We evaluate our method on a large human face dataset \textit{Facescape}~\cite{yang2020facescape}.
+Specifically, we utilize authorized data from approximately 30 individuals, 4 of whom are from the publishable list.
+To protect the privacy of other identities that are not on the publishable list, we employed mosaic technology in the eyes region.
+To validate the generalization performance of our method, we additionally use dataset \textit{H3DS}~\cite{ramon2021h3d} in the supplementary material.
 We assess the quality of image rendering using the PSNR, SSIM, and LPIPS~\cite{zhang2018unreasonable} metrics, and the Chamfer distance (CD) for evaluating the accuracy of geometry reconstruction.
-We compared our method with two 3D reconstruction methods VolSDF~\cite{yariv2021volume}, DeformHead~\cite{xu2023deformable} and three BRDF decomposition methods PhySG~\cite{zhang2021physg}, TensoIR~\cite{jin2023tensoir}, and NeuFace~\cite{zheng2023neuface}.
+We compare our method with two 3D reconstruction methods VolSDF~\cite{yariv2021volume}, DeformHead~\cite{xu2023deformable} and three BRDF decomposition methods PhySG~\cite{zhang2021physg}, TensoIR~\cite{jin2023tensoir}, and NeuFace~\cite{zheng2023neuface}.

-\textbf{Implementation details.} We use 10 subjects with 10 views each for the training of the facial template.
-In terms of refinement for individual face models, we utilize 3, 5, and 10 views of subjects that were not involved in the template training process.
-The 10-view experiments mainly test our performance under a low-view setting.
+\textbf{Implementation details.} \textit{Facescape} has over 50 scans of human heads along with camera parameters and meshes.
+We preprocess the images to obtain face masks using ImFace~\cite{zheng2022imface} tools.
+For Stage 1 training, we select 10 subjects, each with 10 views.
+For Stage 2, we use an additional 20 subjects and choose 3, 5, and 10 views from the available 50+ views as the training set, with another 10 views reserved for testing.
+The 10-view experiments specifically evaluate performance in a low-view setting.
+All test data is independent of the training set and is used consistently across all methods for comparison.
 We employ the Adam optimizer with an initial learning rate $1\times 10^{-4}$ to train both stages for 3000 epochs.
 Additionally, we add a calibration module as ~\cite{zheng2023neuface} to mitigate the exposure differences between various views and apply this calibration to all the methods for a fair comparison.
 For more implementation details, please refer to the supplementary material.

-\subsection{Evaluation \& Comparison}
+\subsection{Evaluation \& comparison}